West Palm Beach Pedestrian Accidents Spurred by Distracted Pedestrians

 Much lip service is given to distracted drivers in South Florida - and for good reason.
-The Florida Department of Highway Safety and Motor Vehicles reports more than 49,000 crashes last year involved a distracted driver.
+The Florida Department of Highway Safety and Motor Vehicles reports more than 49,000 crashes last year involved distracted drivers.
 Of those, nearly 3,600 resulted in an incapacitating injury and 235 resulted in death.
 Palm Beach County alone reported 2,525 distracted driving crashes in 2016.

-However, one issue that is less discussed is the risk of pedestrian accidents caused (at least in part) by pedestrians who are distracted - mostly by their electronic devices.
+However, one issue that is less discussed is the risk of pedestrian accidents caused (at least in part) by pedestrians who are distracted, mostly by their electronic devices.

 A recent analysis of new data by the Governors Highway Safety Association underscores this important issue.

 Although study authors didn't specifically note exactly how many pedestrians were injured or killed with electronic devices in hand, they were able to reach some conclusions about distraction among pedestrians via process of elimination.
 For example, we know that vehicle technology has resulted in increasingly safer vehicles.
 Drivers have cameras to spot people walking directly behind them and in their blind spots.
 Audible sensors alert when a crash is imminent.
 Automatic braking can even help stop the vehicle before a crash occurs.

 Plus, roads are generally safer.
 Communities have become increasingly aware of the ways in which traffic engineering plays a role in the potential for a crash, and many cities and counties have sought to integrate more "Complete Streets" models to improve safety of all road users - not just those in cars.

 Of course, speed continues to be a problem, and so does alcohol.
 But at a time when we really should be seeing a reduction in pedestrian accidents, we've seen a notable rise.